-Kim Zolciak’s Parenting Slammed After 17-Year-Old Daughter, Ariana, Wears Revealing Dress
+Kim Zolciak’s Parenting Slammed After 17-Year-Old Daughter Ariana Wears Revealing Dress

 Kim Zolciak-Biermann is no stranger to scrutiny from her followers.

-The Don’t Be Tardy star faced backlash after she shared a snap of her daughter Ariana, 17, and her homecoming date on Instagram.
+The Don’t Be Tardy star faced backlash after she shared a snap of her daughter, Ariana, 17, and her homecoming date on Instagram.
 As reported by Bravo, the photo shows the couple posing together on stone steps.
 Ariana wore a pink bandeau mini dress, designed by Sherri Hill, with matching heels.
 Her date looked dapper in a white button-down, black slacks, and a pink bowtie.

 Some of Kim’s fans complimented the high school students in the comments section.
 Others, however, felt that the short dress was inappropriate for a 17-year-old to wear and proceeded to question Kim’s parenting abilities.